How to Become a Nurse: Your Guide

 What To Do Two Years Before You Apply

-Whether you’re in high school, college, or the workforce, you should begin thinking about your prerequisite courses about two years before applying for nursing.
+Whether you’re in high school, college, or the workforce, you should begin thinking about your prerequisite courses two years before applying for nursing.
 In this period, you can also take the SAT or TEAS.

 The main focus in the two years before applying should be building up your academics and resume.
 Getting involved through extracurriculars, volunteering, or working in a healthcare setting are excellent ways to demonstrate your passion for nursing and gain experience.